-Deep Learning is one of the most sought after skills in tech right now.
+Deep Learning is one of the most sought-after skills in tech right now.
 On November 14, 2019, I completed the Neural Networks and Deep Learning course offered by deeplearning.ai on coursera.org.
 Besides Cloud Computing and Big Data technologies, I have huge interests in Machine Learning and Deep Learning.
-I did my Masters in Computer Science with a concentration in Data Science and I had taken few courses on Machine Learning.
+I did my Masters in Computer Science with a concentration in Data Science and I had taken a few courses on Machine Learning.
 I wanted to advance my knowledge on Deep Learning and started on the Deep Learning Specialization on Coursera.
 In this blog post, I share my experience with the first course on the specialization.

 Deep Learning Specialization